What’s the Problem?

 - Unincorporated Association

 Each of those organization types has its pros and cons, but either one requires setting up some sort of Bylaws.
-So get those two things done and, in my experience, you’d be covered under the automatic exemption.
+So at least get those two things done.

 The biggest caveat I’ve experienced is their criteria that a church have a brick-and-mortar location for public worship.
 If you’re meeting in someone’s home or in smaller groups at coffee shops, etc., they will probably question whether you’re really a church.